hanishkvc/prgs-sdr-kspecanal/README.rst

         Blue curve - relates to siglvl data of the current full scan.
-        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, either the scan results are used as such or the average across the overlapped scans, is what is stored wrt cur dataset.
-One can see the cur curve tending towards its avg in the GUI, if avg is what is used.
+        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, the average across the overlapped scans, is what is stored wrt cur dataset.
+One can see the cur curve tending towards its avg in the plot.

         NOTE: Red, Yellow and Green curves work either on the raw cur data or the averaged cur data.
 In turn it contains a view across all full range scans till then.
-While the Blue curve relates to the raw or the average of the signal level seen across overlapped scans in the current full scan only.
+While the Blue curve relates to the average of the signal level seen across overlapped scans in the current full scan only.

 NOTE: There is some potential non linearity towards either end of the raw scan range of rtlsdr.
 Do keep this in mind.
 For example for the